fjarilspartiet-se/fjarilspartiet/docs/english/STR/STR-100-foundation/STR-104-butterfly-framework.md

 #### The Meadow Metaphor
 - Swedish political landscape as a diverse meadow
 - Each party as a unique flower with its own value
-- Unity Forward as a butterfly enabling cross-pollination
+- Fjärilspartiet as a butterfly enabling cross-pollination
 - Emphasis on interdependence and mutual flourishing

 #### Evolutionary Stages